bciResearcher/CT-adaptTL/README.md

         subject_adaptive14_54_sin.py

 This process is likely to take some time.
-We have provided the fine-tuned models for each subject used in paper in above [resources](https://github.com/yzmmmzjhu/CT-adaptTL#fine-tuned-models) .
+We have provided sample fine-tuned models for each subject in above [resources](https://github.com/yzmmmzjhu/CT-adaptTL#fine-tuned-models) .

 ## Model explaining
 To explain the fine-tuned models with openBMI dateset, run: